CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 31. All entities are considered props - this includes cameras, text-screens, etc.

-32. Keypads must be visible and directly beside the prop which they operate.
+32. Keypads must be visible and directly beside the prop which they operate (bases must have keypads).

 33. Do not materialize or hide keypads/buttons.